-She set up the Kelly Clark Foundation in 2010 as a charity organisation to fund young athletes in financial need.
-Since then through her philanthropic work she’s raised over $42,000 in scholarships for young female shredders to boost their potential.
+She set up the Kelly Clark Foundation in 2010, which helps to fund young athletes in financial need.
+Since then she’s raised over $42,000 in scholarships for young female shredders to boost their potential.

 Her bizarre ritual of singing at the top of the pipe to get her in the zone has raised a few eyebrows over the years, but with three medals from four Olympic games it can’t be doing her any harm…